-In its stewardship role, the Board has the ultimate accountability to the Bank’s stakeholders for the activities and performance of the Group.
-We are deeply conscious of our role in fulfilling the expectations of our stakeholders have of us and of our responsibility to report to them on how we are meeting – and plan to continue meeting – those expectations.
-Hence, the Board adopts a strategic focus to ensure value creation over the short, medium and long term and takes responsibility for the consequences of the Bank’s actions and the resultant performance; and the Board makes every effort to represent these actions and performance fairly through pertinent disclosures, including those made in this Integrated Annual Report, to ensure the continuity of transparency across its functional areas.
+In its core stewardship role, the Board has the ultimate accountability to the Bank’s stakeholders for the activities and performance of the Group.
+We are deeply conscious of our role in fulfilling the expectations of our stakeholders and of our responsibility to report to them on how we are meeting – and plan to continue reciprocating – those expectations.
+The Board adopts a strategic focus to ensure value creation over the short, medium and long term and takes responsibility for the consequences of the Bank’s actions and the resultant performance.
+The Board also keeps a tab on the actions and performance by timely disclosures including those made in this Integrated Annual Report, to ensure the continuity of transparency across its functional areas.

-During the year under review, the Bank introduced a new Conduct Policy and reviewed and updated the Anti-Bribery and Anti-Corruption Policy (https://www.combank.lk/info/file/91/anti-bribery-and-anti-corruption-policy) to further enhance our commitment in this regard, which together with the Code of Ethics and the Whistleblowers’ Charter encourage all staff members to be ethical and accountable in their dealings.
-The Bank also reconstituted the Board- and Executive-level committees during the year consequent to new appointments to the Board and the Corporate Management as well as taking into account the expertise required in the respective committees.
-Subject to the need to maintain confidentiality, the governing documents that need to be made available to the relevant stakeholders are accessible through the intranet and the Bank’s website, as appropriate.
+During the year under review, the Bank introduced a new Conduct Policy and reviewed and updated the Anti-Bribery and Anti-Corruption Policy (https://www.combank.lk/info/file/91/anti-bribery-and-anti-corruption-policy) to further enhance our commitment to “best conduct” principles, which together with the Code of Ethics and the Whistleblowers’ Charter encourage all staff members at all levels to be ethical and accountable in their dealings.
+While acknowledging and guided by the need to maintain confidentiality, the precedents, policies and products that require timely disclosures are accessible through the intranet and the Bank’s website, as appropriate.

-Achieving transparency is a function of providing information, both financial and non-financial, about the activities, performance and governance of the Group – and ensuring that this information is accurate, complete, and made available in a timely fashion to the stakeholders.
+Achieving transparency is a function of information disclosure, both financial and non-financial, about the activities, performance and governance of the Group – and ensuring that this information is accurate, complete, and made available in a timely fashion to the stakeholders.
 In order to enhance accountability and uphold transparency, the Bank takes into account materiality, completeness, accuracy, balance, clarity, comparability and reliability when reporting on its performance.
 Assurance certificates obtained by the Bank on its financials, internal controls, sustainability, integrated reporting, and GRI indicators, etc. further corroborate the Bank’s own efforts to be a clear contender in both internal and external processes that require third party accreditation.

 The publication of this Integrated Annual Report, which includes extensive voluntary disclosures that go beyond compliance requirements, is a clear demonstration of our accountability to the stakeholders.
 Guided by the new Sustainability Framework adopted during the year, we have been gradually expanding our focus and disclosures on environmental, social and governance-related aspects, to showcase in particular that the CSR Trust of the Bank envisages the social and environmental conscience as a pillar by itself, one not just of holistic sustainability but also a benefactor of corporate empathy.

 The Bank is aware that in addition to its financial performance, the overall efficacy of its long-term value creation will be judged by its contribution to the society and the environment.
 In our view, these are mutually inclusive aspects, and are equally important components in a comprehensive definition of sustainability.
-A profitable operation is a precondition for being sustainable; the Bank must be able to sustain its performance into the foreseeable future as a going concern.
-But the Bank must also conduct its enterprise with due consideration to the society and the environment in which it operates so that benefits accrue to the wider community.
-These two dimensions are dependent on each other such that both need to be present for an enterprise to be sustainable.
-It is the sustained performance of the Bank that enables it to give due consideration to the society and the environment; but unless it gives due consideration to social and environmental aspects, the Bank cannot renew its ‘license’ to operate within a community, to the betterment of those who are physiologically insecure, financially deprived, and burdened with resource poverties.
+A profitable operation is a precondition for sustainability, and in such a bearing, the Bank sustains its financial portfolios well replenished to empower the CSR activities that trickle over to the palms, places, and plates of the most impoverished and the needy.
+These two dimensions are symbiotically-dependent such that both needs to be present for an enterprise to be sustainable.
+The Bank continues to renew its “license” to operate within a community, to the betterment of those who are physiologically insecure, financially deprived, and burdened with resource poverties.

-Given that the Bank conducts its operations with the best interests of all the stakeholders at heart and it is backed by exemplary governance practices, as elaborated in this Corporate Governance Report, the Board of Directors is highly confident about the sustainability of the Bank’s operations into the foreseeable future.
+Given that the Bank conducts its operations with the best interests of all the stakeholders at heart and it is backed by exemplary governance practices, as elaborated in this Corporate Governance Report, the Board of Directors is highly confident about the ability to sustain the Bank’s operations into the foreseeable future.
 Our actions will not be one of economising, but one that works on the guardianship of good practice principles written in the law, and de facto ones that are practiced consciously in the market place.

 How we govern (Principles D.5 and D.6)1